Chapter Twenty Six

 “Take that huge dishpan from the hall closet, put all the ice you can find in it.
 Empty the half cup of orange juice in the jug, into the sink.
 Rinse and fill that jug with water, put it and the jug of milk into the dish pan.”

 “I’ll stay on the line until you take everything into the alcove.
 Take the wall phone in the alcove off the hook, lay it on the stand under it then and only then it’s imperative that you hang up the one you’re talking on.
 So I can talk to you on that one, please hurry!”

-“But Michael, you can’t go from the alcove into another room!”
+“But Michael, you can’t go anywhere from the alcove!”

 “I don’t have time to explain, the longer it takes you to follow

 “If they have Kimmey, it won’t be long before they also have all of you.
 Now please hurry!” said Michael.